s

 The Gold Mine Store was originally called the Shuford Mine Store and was located nearer the Shufford Gold Mine.
 It was moved to this location in 1925 to avert vandalism.
 During gold mining days, locals claim the safe in the store was blown open twice.
 A beef was slaughtered every two weeks at the store and packaged for sale.
 The east wing housed a millinery shop and the store owner went to Charlotte twice a year for new hat patterns.
 The store also served as the Edith Post Office until 1907.

-Their first child Charlie Roosevelt Loftin was born 22 Oct 1905.
+Alonzo and Ida's first child, Charlie Roosevelt Loftin, was born 22 Oct 1905.
 Charlie was baptized at the Catawba Methodist Church on 25 Oct 1906.

 Alonzo was a staunch Republican and a fan of Theodore Roosevelt, so when his second son was born, Alonzo and Ida named him Theodore Roosevelt Loftin.
 Both Charlie and Theodore had Roosevelt as their middle name.
 Theodore was born 25 Dec 1906 and was called “Speedo”.